Camemake/CM_ESP_P4_C5-Open-Hardware-Platform/README.md

 That page embeds the Altium 365 viewer so you can inspect the full assembly, component placement, and mechanical envelope in the browser.

-If you are browsing this on GitHub and want a static reference, see `/docs/hardware/board-3d.png` for a snapshot.